OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 mov        rbp, rsp
 ```

-Nevertheless, the binary’s code is not modified, so an attacker can still retrieve the logic of the algorithm by reading the disassembled version of the function and understand its purpose.
+Nevertheless, this only applies to the names of functions, classes and fields.
+The actual code remains unmodified, so an attacker can still read the disassembled version of the function and try to understand its purpose (e.g. to retrieve the logic of a security algorithm).

 #### Instructions substitution